ChrisMunozCodes/ChrisMunozCodes/README.md

 Full-stack quiz app that tracks points, ranks, allows you to choose difficulty and topics of questions. https://user-images.githubusercontent.com/102195481/230752434-9d99705d-9cb7-4bec-ab95-3970edbb8ba4.mp4

- <h1>📊 100 hour project - coming soon!</h1>
+ <h1>📊 Pixel Visionize</h1>
 A full-stack image generation tool using OpenAI's technology.
 Create an account, generate photos with text, save them to your gallery!

- <h1>📊 PixelVisionize</h1>
+ <h1>📊 100 hour project - coming soon!</h1>
 A full-stack image generation tool using OpenAI's technology.
 Create an account, generate photos with text, save them to your gallery!
 </details>